 - Programs, Projects and Events Grants are awarded to encourage 501(c)3 nonprofits to serve the LGBT community either directly or in partnership with another organization.
 LGBT and non-LGBT organizations are eligible for a PPE Grant of up to $5,000.

-- Basic Operating Grants are intended to build capacity and strengthen the effectiveness of 501(c)3 nonprofit organizations serving Charlotte’s LGBT community, outside of an HIV/AIDS focus.
+- Basic Operating Grants are intended to build capacity and strengthen the effectiveness of 501(c)3 nonprofit organizations serving Charlotte’s LGBT community.
 Grants will be awarded to support general operations of organizations that fulfill CLGF’s mission.